majidaldo/yaml_query/README.md

 ## Quick Start

-Suppose you have a YAML file that describes items as follows.
+Suppose you have a `file.yaml` that describes items as follows.
 You'd like to 'filter' the items for certain attributes.

 ```
 ---